ukhsa-collaboration/hcaidcs/README.md

 Use
 ---

+Please see [the online documentation](https://publichealthengland.github.io/hcaidcs/) for descriptions of functions.
+Vignettes on the use of the package will follow soon.

 Functions that begin `aec_` are intended for producing tables or plots for the annual epidemiologic commentary.

 Functions beginning `ann_tab_` are intended for the production of the annual tables.